-American Restoration Water and Fire, LLC, wants to remind you that the fall season is in full swing in New Mexico and temperatures are bound to drop very soon as winter approaches.
+American Restoration Water & Fire, wants to remind you that the fall season is in full swing in New Mexico and temperatures are bound to drop very soon as winter approaches.
 With cold winter temperatures, come fireplaces, candles, baking, and…the risk of fire.

 Yes.
 The unfortunate reality is that December, January, and February are the peak months for house fires.
 According to the National Fire Protection Agency, between 2007 and 2011, 12% of home candle fires occurred in the month of December.
 The top three days for home candle fires were Christmas Eve, Christmas, and New Year’s Day.
 Other main causes of house fires during the winter months are deep fryers for Thanksgiving and Christmas turkeys, unattended cooking, smoking, and heating equipment.

 Here are some simple tips to keep in mind during the upcoming months to avoid a house fire: